pblischak/fluidigm2purc/docs/getting_started.rst

     make
     sudo make install

-The ``make`` command will clone Sickle and FLASH2 from GitHub and will attempt to compile them.
-Running ``sudo make install`` will copy everything to ``/usr/local/bin`` so that the scripts and executables can be run from anywhere on your machine.
+The Makefile will clone Sickle and FLASH2 from GitHub and will compile them from source into a folder called ``deps/``.
+You'll need to have C and C++ compilers to do this.
+Typing ``sudo make install`` will copy the fluidigm2purc scripts and all of the dependencies to ``/usr/local/bin`` so that you can run everything from anywhere on your computer.